 - a.
-Only the meter licensee or the commercial entity that prepared the mailing for the licensee using the licensee's meter may request the refund.
-The request must include a letter signed by the meter licensee or the commercial entity that prepared the mailing for the licensee explaining why the mailpieces were not mailed. - b.
+Only the authorized user, or the commercial entity that prepared the mailing for the authorized user, may request the refund.
+The request must include a letter signed by the authorized user, or the commercial entity that prepared the mailing, explaining why the mailpieces were not mailed. - b.
 The minimum quantity of unused, undated metered postage that may be submitted for refund is 500 pieces from a single mailing or, as an alternative, indicia with a total postage value of at least \$500 from a single mailing. - c.
-The meter licensee, or the commercial entity that prepared the mailing for the licensee using the licensee's meter, must submit the request, along with the items bearing the unused postage and the required documentation, to the manager, business mail entry at the district post office overseeing the mailer's licensing post office, or to a designee authorized in writing.
+The authorized user, or the commercial entity that prepared the mailing for the authorized user, must submit the request, along with the items bearing the unused postage and the required documentation, to the manager, business mail entry at the district Post Office overseeing the mailer's local Post Office, or to a designee authorized in writing.
 The manager or designee approves or denies the refund request. - d.
 The request must include the items bearing the unused postage, sorted by meter used and then by postage value shown in the indicia.
-The items must be properly faced and bundled in groups of 100 identical items, when quantities allow, and must meet the requirements of 9.3.2d. through 9.3.2g. - e.
+The items must be properly faced and bundled in groups of 100 identical items, when quantities allow, and must meet the requirements of 9.3.2d through 9.3.2g. - e.
 The request must be submitted within 60 days of the date the mail was metered.
 Supporting documentation must be submitted to validate the date.
-Examples of supporting documentation include the job order from the customer, production records, the USPS qualification report, spoilage report, and reorders created report, as well as customer billing records, postage statements, and a sample mailpiece.
+Examples of supporting documentation include the job order from the customer, production records, the USPS qualification report, spoilage report, and reorders created report, as well as customer billing records, postage statements, and a sample mailpiece. - f.

-- f.
 The refund request must be submitted with Form 3533.
 All identifying information and all sections related to the refund requested must be completed.
 When more than one meter was used to prepare the mailing, a separate Form 3533 must be completed for each. - 1.
 If the total face value of the indicia for a single mailing submitted for refund is \$350.00 or less, the amount refunded is 90% of the face value.
 USPS may process the refund payment locally via a no-fee postal money order. - 2.
 If the total face value of the indicia for a single mailing submitted for refund is more than \$350.00, the amount refunded is reduced by a figure representing \$35.00 per hour, or fraction thereof, for the actual hours to process the refund, with a minimum charge of \$35.00.
 The manager, business mail entry will submit the approved Form 3533 to the USPS Imaging and Scanning Center for payment processing through the Accounting Service Center.